victor-iyi/iris/README.md

 # Iris

 Experiment to test loading and processing iris dataset in Rust and using the processed data in Python for Machine Learning tasks.

+## Method

+Load and process the  iris dataset with `polars`, a fast, Rust library for working with `DataFrame`s.

+DataFrame is split into features and labels, and labels are converted into categorical values.
+The result will be two dataframe *(one for features & one for label)*.

+These `DataFrame`s are then converted into an `ndarray`, which will be attempted to send to a Python process or an API or just saved to disk in a way that can be read natively by Python.

+## Examples

+There's an [`examples/`] folder containing both Rust & Python notebooks.

+[`examples/`]: ./examples/

 ## Contribution